 The graph looks impressive, but in reality, corporate sentiment eludes metrics because it has so much to do with individual perceptions and quantity-defying feelings.
 The nebulous nature of corporate sentiment is a challenge for businesses whose success is dependent on those moods.

-Here’s the problem in a nutshell: Corporate sentiment is extremely important, yet there is no standardized way to quantify it.
+Here’s the problem in a nutshell: Corporate sentiment is extremely important, yet there is no single standardized way to quantify it.
 The closest thing we have to consensus is the Net Promoter Score which asks customers a single question: On a scale of 1-10, how likely are you to recommend this company to a friend or colleague?

 What shapes corporate sentiment?